egeatmaca/CaseBlaze/README.md

 # CaseBlaze
-AI assistant for efficient research of precedent legal cases
+## AI assistant for efficient research of precedent legal cases
+Scope is limited to German law for now